RphWbr/visiannot/doc/source/userguide-configuration.rst

 The "Signals synchronized" check box specifies if the the signals are synchronized with video or synchronized with each other if there is no video.

 The "Video paused to launch" check box specifies if the video must be in pause mode when launching the software.

+The "Events annotations overlap" check box specifies if the overlap of events annotations is enabled.

 The "Layout mode" spin box specifies the layout mode (see :numref:`fig-example-combined`).